NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     How many RANSAC iterations to do in interest point matching.

 --save-cnet-as-csv
-    Save the initial control network containing all interest points in the format used by ground control points, so it can be inspected.
-The triangulated points are before optimization.
+    Save the initial control network containing all interest points in the format used by ground control points, so it can be inspected (:numref:`stereo_gui_vwip_gcp`).
+The triangulated points are before
+    optimization.

 --camera-positions <filename>
     CSV file containing estimated positions of each camera.
 Only